 Step 2: Receive Your Renewal Letter

-Service Canada will send you a letter or email with instructions on how to renew.
+Eligible members may receive renewal instructions by mail, email notification, or directly through their My Service Canada Account (MSCA).
 This communication will include your CDCP Client Number, which is necessary for the Canadian Dental Care Plan renewal process.

 Step 3: Complete the Renewal Application